Dylan Wells (footballer)

-Dylan Wells (born 20 March 2006) is a Scottish footballer who plays as a midfielder for side Edinburgh City on loan from club Motherwell.
+Dylan Wells (born 20 March 2006) is a Scottish footballer who plays as a midfielder for Linfield in the NIFL Premiership.

 Career

 On 24 June 2022, Wells signed his first professional contract with Motherwell having graduated from their academy.
 On 12 April 2024, Motherwell announced that they had extended their Wells until the summer of 2026.

 On 30 September 2024, Wells was loaned to Scottish League Two club Edinburgh City.

+On 15 January 2026, Wells joined Scottish League Two club Stirling Albion on loan for the remainder of the season.

+On 20 May 2026, Motherwell confirmed that Wells would leave he club when his contract expired on 31 May 2026.

+On 15 June 2026, NIFL Premiership club Linfield announced the singing of Wells to a one-year contract.